 3. Jha, Chandan Kumar and Sudipta Sarangi.
 2017.
 "Does Social Media Reduce Corruption?".
 Information Economics and Policy, 39: 60-71.

-- "An academic study worth reading" summary by Harvard's Journalist's Resource: "Can Facebook thwart corruption?"
+- "An academic study worth reading" by Harvard based Journalist's Resource: "Can Facebook thwart corruption?"

 - An IGC blog post based on the article: "Can social media and the internet reduce corruption?"